Best cloud antivirus

 Put the bite back into your security protection

-Malwarebytes is anti-malware software and works across all platforms.
-It was released by Malwarebytes Corporation in 2006.
+Malwarebytes is anti-malware software that works across all platforms, and was first launched in 2006.

 Malwarebytes (formally known as Malwarebytes Anti-malware) scans and removes any malicious software that may be lurking on your system.
 It works by scanning in batch modes rather than scanning any individual files that are open.

 Malwarebytes also includes its own endpoint protection security solution.
-It features layers of different detection technology.
-This has been integrated into Malwarebytes layered approach to security.
-The multi-vector protection offered by this service provides a high level of protection.
+It features layers of different detection technology, to match Malwarebytes' layered approach to security.
+The multi-vector protection offered by this service provides a high level of defense.

 The cloud platform delivers Malwarebytes Endpoint Protection via a single unified endpoint agent.
 This leads to the instant deployment and management of this service.